 If you’re looking for a PCR test, check with your local pharmacy, urgent care center, health clinic, doctor’s office, or hospital.
 Find a community-based testing site near you here.

-Some counties, like Allegheny, have partnered with COVID testing companies like Curative to offer pop-up testing sites or mobile testing vans.
-The state health department also runs public testing sites in seven counties that, as of mid-July, offer both PCR tests and rapid antigen tests.
+The state health department also runs public testing sites in several counties, offering both PCR tests and rapid antigen tests.

 Are there still statewide COVID mandates?

 Statewide COVID mitigation measures have been lifted in Pennsylvania.

 Counties and municipalities may implement stricter requirements.
 Businesses, performance venues, restaurants, or schools may also set their own COVID rules on masking, capacity limits, or proof of vaccination.

 WHILE YOU’RE HERE… If you learned something from this story, pay it forward and become a member of Spotlight PA so someone else can in the future at spotlightpa.org/donate.
 Spotlight PA is funded by foundations and readers like you who are committed to accountability journalism that gets results.